david-westreicher/mcparse/README.md

 ![pipeline](/docs/pipeline.png "Pipeline")

 ### [parsimonious](https://github.com/erikrose/parsimonious)
-is a nice library which generates a parse tree and implements a NodeVisitor pattern
+is a nice library which generates a parse tree of a grammar defined in EBNF and implements a NodeVisitor pattern

 ### parser.py
 visits the parse tree from the previous stage and creates the AST with the following nodes: